ehendrix23/tesla_dashcam/README.rst

 *--loglevel <level>*

   Log level for additional output.
 Currently only used for DEBUG, providing any other value will not change anything.

+*--ffmpeg_debug*

+  Include ffmpeg output when log level is set to DEBUG, otherwise has no effect.

 *--temp_dir <path>*